 Who would I recommend it to?
-Fans of paranormal fiction, young adult fiction, stories about angels.
+Fans of the series, young adult paranormal fiction focusing on vampires.